Mr-Ojii/MotionTracking_MK-II_Plus/README.md

 0. Mark a section to track
 1. Click 1st button, Drag a box on the object to be tracked(in popup Window).
 Close the popup Window.
 2. Click Analyze, wait for completion.
 3. Activate the View Result and check.
-IF result is good, click SaveEXO or check QuickBlur.
+IF result is good, check Invert Position if necessary, click SaveEXO or check QuickBlur.
 Otherwise, click Clear Result and go back to step 0 or 1.
 #### Save EXO
 Auto correct for single sandwiched error result.
 Support CJK filename